Wrsford/CPUEmulation/README.md

 Issues: Haven't done logical operators at this point.
 Haven't even put together a multiplication function yet.
 Floating point?
 I don't think so pal.

-Pros: I can probably put those together with the existing instruction set, or I'll the needed instructions for it.
+Pros: I can probably put those together with the existing instruction set, or I'll add the needed instructions for it.

 Cons: I recall floating point math can get bloated with SISC